Huy-Ngo/acanban/docs/source/meth/database/index.rst

   there is a field ``projects``.
 - Each ``Project`` has a ``supervisors`` and a ``students`` fields.
-  We model both of these fields as list, since there can be occasions where two supervisors co-supervise a project.
+  We model both of these fields as list, since there can be occasions where two or more supervisors co-supervise a project.

 In each project, there could be many tasks which participants would complete to advance the progress of the project.
 There should be thus a one-to-many